 For 2D or 3D Cartesian coordinate systems, there are simple formulas based on the Pythagorean theorem that allow one to calculate distance between two points.
 But what if the surface is curved, like that of the Earth?
-In other words, how do you get the shortest distance between two cities ?
+In other words, how do you get the shortest distance between two cities along the surface of the planet?

 Instead of x and y coordinates, the only inputs needed are the cities’ latitudes and longitudes in radians.